 - Continued support in upper division (past the first two years) and connection to alumni and faculty after graduation

 - Learn about ways to continue to give back to your community & make a difference in the world

 Metro themes provide exposure to a variety of majors

 Metro students are grouped in communities to prepare for a variety of majors and fields of interest.
-Metro has academies with the following fields of interest, with an academy in each of the ten college at SFSU.
+Metro has academies with the following areas, with an academy in each of the six colleges at SFSU.
 Metro also welcomes students who have not yet declared a major or with any field of interest outside of those listed below.

 - Child and Adolescent Development (CAD)